Psychology 2A PSYCH2010

 - Typically Offered: Semester 1

-The aim is to enhance students' knowledge, understanding, and application of the subject of Psychology with a particular focus on research and theory within the core field strands of Perception, Cognition, Developmental Psychology and Research Methods.
+The aim is to enhance students' knowledge, understanding, and application of the subject of Psychology with a particular focus on research and theory within the core field strands of Individual Differences, Cognition, Developmental Psychology, Statistics, and Research Methods.

 Lectures Monday to Friday 10 a.m. - 11 a.m.